 Films can be in any language but we request that non-English films have subtitles in English or provide a transcript in English.
 NOTE: We may be able to help subsidize subtitling costs for some selected films.

 Only films with original or licensed (and attributed) music may be submitted; copyright-free (but again, attributed) and music via public domain is welcome.
-We reserve the right to ask you and your team if your music is unoriginal or uncleared and to not choose your film based on if it is illegally used or unlicensced.
+We reserve the right to ask you and your team if your music is unoriginal or uncleared and to not choose your film based on such.

-Works in progress are welcome to be submitted, but must be completed in full four (4) weeks before the screening, if/when selected.
+Works in progress are welcome, but must be completed four (4) weeks before the screening if selected.

 No X-rated films may be submitted, but we do invite films that push the envelope (we do not believe in stymying your creative freedom, but we have limits on what we can show).